 *Progression requirements may be in place for high demand subjects.
 You can choose not to complete an Honours year, which will result in you being awarded with a BA Pass degree in your two named principal subjects.

 **You may only study Accounting if you have been admitted to do so.
 Separate entry requirements apply.

 The majority of classes involve a final unseen exam which is normally at the end of the semester.
 This is normally supplemented by individual and/or group coursework.

 In some cases, you can get exemption from the final exam if you achieve a specific mark for your coursework (and satisfying attendance requirements).

 Teaching is over two semesters in blocks of 12 weeks.
 Classes are taught through lectures, tutorials, and seminars alongside team-based projects, online materials, and interactive sessions using personal response systems.

 External contributors from partnership corporate organisations are involved in teaching and/or assessment of student presentations.

-Minimum entry requirements: BBB (GCSE English B; Maths GCSE B/A Level B for combinations with Finance)
+Minimum entry requirements: BBB (GCSE English Language 6/B or Literature 6/B; Maths GCSE 6/B; A Level Maths A for combinations with Accounting; A Level Maths B for combinations with Finance)

 An Advanced Higher and a Higher are given equal credit and the grades for each qualification count towards the total grades required.